 If you prefer pre-cut pumpkins, then ensure that you rinse them in cold water in a colander before using.
 After this, the pumpkin can be used for whatever dish you want to make.

 Always cook the pumpkin right after you cut it.
-But avoid prolonged cooking as this can reduce the nutritive value of the pumpkins.
-Use any of the recipes mentioned above or try other pumpkin baby food recipes to include it in your child’s diet.
+Avoid prolonged cooking, as this can reduce the nutritive value of the pumpkins.
+Use any of the recipes mentioned above, or try other pumpkin baby food recipes to include it in your child’s diet.

 Your child might love discovering new flavours and tastes, but it is necessary that you consult with your doctor before introducing any new food.
-Also, try just one food at a time to better understand if they cause any allergies or side effects.
-If your child is keeping unwell or is on medication, don’t introduce a new food into their diet.
+Also, try just one food at a time, to better understand if they cause any allergies or side effects.
+If your child is keeping unwell or is on medication, don’t introduce a new food into his diet.